hakbot/hakbot-origin-controller/README.md

 development process.
 Sometimes, custom tools and scripts may be necessary to integrate with continuous integration servers, the security tools, and the target application being tested.

-This is why the RESTjob Controller came about.
+This is why the Hakbot Origin Controller came about.
 The controller accepts incoming jobs over JSON/HTTP, places the jobs into a queue for processing, and when worker threads are available, the jobs will be processed.

 Jobs can be anything ranging from executing shell scripts to controlling dynamic analysis engines.

-The RESTjob Controller is not designed to be a security application.
+The Hakbot Origin Controller is not designed to be a security application.
 It's designed for integrating into the build process via continuous integration.
 Basic security features are implemented, but best-practices should be employed.